swoole/ide-helper/README.md

 * `swoole.use_shortname`: Boolean.
 Default `On`.
 Support short names or not.
 Short names are all the aliases listed in file [src/swoole/shortnames.php](src/swoole/shortnames.php).

 All the directives can be set anywhere except `swoole.use_shortname`, which can only be set in `php.ini` files.

-## Notes

-There are two types of worker processes in use when starting a Swoole server:

-1. `event worker`.
-All requests (HTTP, WebSocket, TCP, UDP, etc.) are handled by this type of processes.
-It supports coroutine by default; many I/O operations can run asynchronously in it.
-2. `task worker`.
-This type of processes was introduced to handle blocking I/O operations in PHP.
-Ideally, it should always work synchronously, although it also supports coroutine and allows asynchronous processing (since Swoole v4.2.12+).